- Public Sector

 By moving an Apple device, users convert motion into the sound of their choice of musical instrument.
 Users can roll, pitch or turn the device to play a piano scale, shake the device to play a tambourine, and so on.
 Waveband is completely customizable to ensure that each user’s ability to move can be used to best advantage.

-We developed this app for CanAssist – an organization of the University of Victoria that is dedicated to helping people with disabilities improve their quality of life and to increasing awareness of disability issues.
+We developed this special needs app for CanAssist – an organization of the University of Victoria that is dedicated to helping people with disabilities improve their quality of life and to increasing awareness of disability issues.

 For example, a client who has some control over his arms could have an iPod Touch attached to his arm with a runner’s strap.
 When the client moves his arm sideways, the device plays a pre-selected scale across several octaves, sounding just like a banjo.
 Another client with extremely limited control over her movements could even have a device attached to her power chair so that the movement of the chair activates the sound of a piano.
 A client who experiences spasticity might love to control the tambourine or drums.